bonny/WordPress-Simple-History/readme.txt

 By default Simple History comes with built in support for the following plugins:

 **Jetpack**<br>
-The [Jetpack plugin](https://wordpress.org/plugins/jetpack/) is a plugin from Automattic (the creators of WordPress) that lets you supercharge your website by adding a lot of extra functions.
+The [Jetpack plugin](https://wordpress.org/plugins/jetpack/) is a plugin from Automattic (the company behind the WordPress.com service) that lets you supercharge your website by adding a lot of extra functions.
 In Simple History you will see what Jetpack modules that are activated and deactivated.
 (The creator of Simple History recommends this plugin and its [brute force attack protection](https://jetpack.com/features/security/brute-force-attack-protection/) functions btw.
 It's a really good way to block unwanted login attempts from malicious botnets and distributed attacks.